UnJavaScripter/jajaja/README.md

 :octocat:
 # jajaja

 WTF?
-Is a web server that listens to a web socket and laughs on the server when an event is received.
+It ss a web server that listens to an http request (http://localhost:1337/lol by default) or web socket event and laughs on the server when an event is received.

 ### Requirements
 - nodejs